 - 500% increase in deliveries within 4 weeks

 - Attracted 97,133 new customers

 - 9,400 international news stories, worth $8 million in free media

 19. Hot Dog!
 Nathan’s Fans Eat It Up This Restaurant Promotion

 Nathan’s Famous Hot Dog Eating Contest began as a small publicity stunt.
 Their goal was to get a photo of the restaurant in a local paper.
 Over the past 40 years, the annual contest has become an international spectacle, with the restaurant spending their entire advertising budget on the event rather than television commercials and other traditional advertising media.
-Events like this one can result cost-effective for promoting a restaurant specially to students and a young audience.
+Events like this one can result cost-effective for promoting a restaurant especially to students and a young audience.